Planning and Managing Risks on the Trail

 Trail narrows towards a pinch point.

 The final step to help glean information about your impending hike is to search the Japanese interwebs especially if the mountain isn’t particularly well known.
-The best way to do this is to input the mountain name plus mountain-climbing i.e., Toridaniyama tozan 酉谷山登山 this will hopefully return some Japanese blogs and trail reports which you can than put through Google Translate.
+The best way to do this is to input the mountain name plus mountain-climbing i.e., Toridaniyama tozan 酉谷山登山 this will hopefully return some Japanese blogs and trail reports which you can then put through Google Translate.
 The unfortunate reality is for many mountains like Mt.
 Toridani searching in English won’t likely unearth much information.